 See Eligibility explained for a full explanation about eligibility for WorkReady.

-Foundation skill courses and language, literacy and numeracy bridging units from the new Foundation skills Training Package will continue to be fully subsidised and accessible to individuals who are assessed to need them.
+Foundation skill courses and language, literacy and numeracy bridging units from the new Foundation Skills Training Package will continue to be fully subsidised and accessible to individuals who are assessed to need them.
 An Upfront Assessment of Need is required for all prospective students.
 Funding periods generally run for six months and are announced and communicated via the Subsidised Training List.

 Need to know more?

 An important element of the WorkReady policy is the Jobs First approach giving training and service providers, employers and individuals the opportunity to co-invest in high quality training projects that connect people to a job.
 Jobs First Subsidised Training List (STL) Projects are tailored projects for specific groups of people, industries and regions that provide quality work placements and connections to employment, in addition to accredited training.